CHAPTER ONE: 1580

 PREAMBLE: This section contains the bylaws of Faculty Senate which serve to expand on Article V of the Faculty Constitution (1520).
 This section first appeared in the 1979 edition of the Handbook and has remained substantially the same, minor title changes aside, ever since.
 In January 2010 the Faculty Council changed its name to Faculty Senate.
 In 2011 the requirements for publishing senate meeting minutes were revised to reflect changes in publishing processes across the university.
 In July 2012 the election process for the graduate student representative on Senate was clarified.
 In July 2013 the Faculty Senate's membership was increased again by one member to represent the Student Bar Association.
 In July 2015 Faculty Senate member's term was expanded allowing an additional term.
 In July 2019 changes were made to reflect the restructure of the Faculty Secretary position.
 For further information, contact the Office of the Faculty Secretary (208-885-6151). [ed.
-7-11, rev. 7-10, 7-11, 7-12, 7-13, 7-15]
+7-11, rev. 7-10, 7-11, 7-12, 7-13, 7-15, 7-19]

 ARTICLE I--FUNCTION AND MEMBERSHIP.
 The function and membership of the Faculty Senate are as provided in the constitution of the university faculty.
 [See 1520 I-3 and V.] [ed.
 7-10] ARTICLE II--DUTIES OF OFFICERS.